Bone Health Through The Decades

 The American Bone Health Organization said one out of every two women will have a fracture after the age of 50.
 One reason for that is that women who are going through menopause are losing the hormones that have been protecting their bones.

-Board-certified family medicine physician Ted George Ody Achufusi, DO, a Franciscan Physician Network in Michigan City, Indiana, stresses that after menopause, all women lose the basic protection that estrogen usually provides.
+Board-certified family medicine physician Ted George Ody Achufusi, DO, with Franciscan Physician Network in Michigan City, stresses that after menopause, all women lose the basic protection that estrogen usually provides.
 He said the best-case scenario is to have the strongest bones possible until this stage, through regular weight-bearing exercise and a calcium-rich diet.

 Bone Health In Your 60s And Beyond